 When you paste a folien around a glass, you can indefinitely hang the glass on the folien like this without the glass falling off or moving one bit.
 It is not so much that the folien is terribly sticky, but the oily surface sticks well to glass and covers the full adhesive area.
 The important fact here is that the folien will not glide over the rim with upward rubbing.
 Smudging will be minimal.

 Let’s for example look what Mr Wertheim’s top line looks like:

 It’s rather smooth with no irregular thickening or significant smudging.
 With this line in mind, let’s look at a significant part of the Folien 1 line again.

-This flaked segment is certainly not smooth and curved.
+Above: This flaked segment is certainly not smooth and curved.

 If you look closer at the top line, it is clear that the line does not have a constantly curved (circular) trajectory.
 Yes, visually it may appear as a curve, but when you look closer you’ll find that the curve is made up of some straight segments – eventually forming a line that looks like a curve.
 A round conical glass, as proposed by the defence experts, cannot yield such straight segments.
 It simply can’t.

 Then, the amount of smudging in the line suggests that the line was not made by the top rim of a drinking glass.
 When you paste a folien on a glass there is simply not enough movement of the folien permitted to cause this amount of smudging.